-BarentsKrans is the most specialist firm involved in the field of mass litigation in the Netherlands.
-It has decades of experience and a track record consisting of the cases mentioned above and also cases involving the Beleggingsclub D’n Anwas, Stichting Via.Claim, the ObliDAF and DupDAF foundations, Stichting Volendam, the Vereniging DSBSpaarder.nl and also various foundations that act for the victims of cartels (including the air cargo cartel and the lift cartel).
-As a result, we have developed an extensive network of leading national and international claim funders.
-In certain circumstances, they are willing to finance mass litigation cases entirely on a no cure / no pay basis.
-In this situation, all costs – including lawyer’s fees – are covered by the litigation funder.
-If successful, the latter will receive a percentage of the damages.
-If not successful, it receives nothing.
-The victims themselves are not subject to any litigation risks.
+Being a highly specialised firm in the field of class actions, BarentsKrans has decades of experience and a long track record.
+As a result, we have an extensive network of leading national and international claim funders.
+In certain circumstances, they are willing to fund mass litigation cases entirely on a no win no fee basis.
+The litigation funder then bears all costs, including lawyer’s fees.
+If the litigation is successful, it receives its costs back and/or receives a percentage of the damages.
+If the litigation is unsuccessful, it receives nothing.
+This means that injured parties themselves are not subject to any litigation risk.